skillrepos/ai-3in1/labs.md

 <br><br>

-4. Once you have run the command, you'll have a side-by-side in your editor of the completed code and the agent.py file.
+4. Once you have run the command, you'll have a side-by-side in your editor of the completed code and the **agent.py** file.
-  You can merge each section of code into the agent.py file by hovering over the middle bar and clicking on the arrows pointing right.
+  You can merge each section of code into **agent.py** by hovering over the middle bar and clicking on the arrows pointing right.
 Go through each section, look at the code, and then click to merge the changes in, one at a time.

 ![Side-by-side merge](./images/31ai13.png?raw=true "Side-by-side merge")